dazdaz/gke/autopilot.md

-## Use auopilot mode in GKE Standard - Run any Compute Class in Autopilot mode
+## Use Auopilot mode in GKE Standard clusters - Run any Compute Class in Autopilot mode
 Regular Compute Class
 ```yaml
 kind: Pod